 A smirk.
 Then a toothy smile was all it took Aloysius Nkama to describe his ascent from grass to grace.
 Yet easy as it was to the eye, 36-year old’s smile was full of ache.
 It recounted years spent tweaking tiny bolts on a production line for the motorcycles that whirr across the nation’s streets as you are reading this write-up right now.
 He probably tightened a crucial component or two in the laptop computer this story was written on at some point – particularly when he had to juggle jobs at the motorcycle assembly plant with a short spell in a computer factory in Zhejiang, East of China.

-Suicidal as it was, he had to "hustle two jobs in order to make ends meet."
-However, two years down the line, Nkama experienced an epiphany of sort.
-He met Ifesinachi Okon , a fellow Nigerian, at a party organised by a mutual female acquaintance.
-"Okon was full of very great plans.
+Suicidal as it was, he had to “hustle two jobs in order to make ends meet.”
+However, two years down the line, Nkama experienced an epiphany of a sort.
+He met Ifesinachi Okon, a fellow Nigerian, at a party organised by a mutual female acquaintance.
+“Okon was full of very great plans.
 That night, he told me that he was in town to meet some Chinese business partners.
 He said he was planning to establish a motorcycle and drilling machine assembly plant in Nigeria.
 He made me understand that I was wasting my life toiling for about 20 pence per hour in a Grade C Chinese factory.
-According to him, given the needed support, we will shock the world," disclosed Nkama.
+According to him, given the needed support, we will shock the world,” disclosed Nkama.

 After that night, Nkama toiled for two months and 17 days before he called it quits at the motorcycle assembly plant.
-He relocated to Shenzen, in Southern China, where he went into a business contract for the exportation of break pads and linings to Nigeria with a local technician with the assistance of his female acquaintance.
+He relocated to Shenzen, in Southern China, where he went into a business contract for the exportation of brake pads and linings to Nigeria with a local technician with the assistance of his female acquaintance.

 “He was looking for someone he could trust to go into exportation business with.
 And I happened to contact him at a very good time,” said Nkama adding that he imported brake pads and linings for six years before he discovered how easy they were to make.
 Hence his decision to venture into manufacturing of brake pads and linings after studying machinery and processes in use by his supplier firms in China.
 His product line “will be called Nkama-Best Brake Pads and Linings” and he is currently closing “very profitable contracts in dealership with local marketers in his native Nnewi, and Onitsha in Anambra and Lagos.